BRISC: Annotated Dataset for Brain Tumor Segmentation and Classification

-Brain tumors are among the most critical medical conditions, necessitating precise and timely diagnosis for effective treatment and management \cite{zhu2024sparse}.
-Magnetic Resonance Imaging (MRI) plays a pivotal role in diagnosing and monitoring brain tumors due to its non-invasive nature and ability to provide detailed images of brain structures \cite{zou2025mmr,dayarathna2024deep,lyu2025state}.
-Despite significant advancements in medical imaging technologies, developing automated systems for tumor detection and segmentation remains a formidable challenge \cite{zhang2025large,zhang2024challenges,rezvani2025fusionlungnet}.
-This difficulty stems primarily from the limited availability of high-quality labeled datasets tailored for these tasks, coupled with the inherent complexity and variability in tumor appearances across patients \cite{zhang2024application,askari2025enhancing,fateh2024msdnet}.
+Brain tumors are among the most critical medical conditions, requiring accurate and timely diagnosis for effective treatment and management \cite{ge2024open,usman2024brain}.
+Magnetic Resonance Imaging (MRI) plays a critical tool in diagnosing and monitoring brain tumors, owing to its non-invasive imaging capabilities and ability to provide detailed visualization of brain structures \cite{sun2025low,zhu20257,gong2024multi}.
+Despite significant advancements in medical imaging technologies, developing automated systems for tumor detection and segmentation remains a major challenge \cite{dorosti2025high,li2025ddevenet,rezvani2025fusionlungnet}.
+This challenge arises primarily from the scarcity of high-quality labeled datasets designed for these tasks.
+Additionally, the complexity and variability of tumor appearances across patients further complicate accurate segmentation and classification \cite{zhang2024application,askari2025enhancing,FATEH2025105672}.